+Similar to visiting Buddhist temples in Southeast Asia, mosque etiquette is mostly just common sense.
 Follow these simple rules of etiquette when visiting mosques to ensure that you do not cause offense.

 Hats and sunglasses should always be removed before you actually enter a mosque.
 Leave your shoes on the rack at the entrance.
 Some mosques will provide plastic covers for your feet.

 Avoid making loud noises or engaging in unnecessary conversation inside of mosques.
 Turn off mobile phones, don't chew gum, and do not bring food or drinks inside of a mosque.

 Modest dress is required.
 Men and women should both cover as much skin as possible; women are required to cover their heads.

 Perhaps the most important rule of etiquette often ignored by tourists, both men and women are expected to be dressed appropriately before visiting a mosque.
 Modest dress is the rule of thumb; shirts advertising rock bands, messages, or bright colors should be avoided.
 Larger mosques in tourist areas will loan proper attire for covering up during your visit.

-Men: Men should wear long pants and plain shirts without messages or slogans when visiting mosques.
+Men should wear long pants and plain shirts without messages or slogans when visiting mosques.
 Short-sleeved shirts are acceptable as long as the sleeves are not shorter than average.
 If in doubt, wear long sleeves.

 Visiting a mosque is free, however, donations are accepted.

+Followers of Islam are expected to pray five times each day, and the position of the sun determines the times.
+As a result, prayer times differ between regions and seasons across Southeast Asia (and the world).
 In general, tourists should avoid visiting a mosque during prayer times.
 If present during the prayers, visitors should sit quietly at the back wall without taking photos.

 Photography is permitted inside of mosques, however, you should never take pictures during prayer times or of worshipers performing ablutions before the prayer.

-Visiting a Mosque During Ramadan
+Visiting During Ramadan